Astra-API/slate/source/includes/schema/bid.md

     "quantity": 1.5,
 }
 ```
 A bid represents the price at which a buyer is willing to purchase a financial instrument or asset in a trading market.
-ASTRA represents a bid through a `Bid` across all exchanges.
+Astra represents a bid through a `Bid` across all exchanges.

  For usage, refer to 'Public HTTP API' > 'Get BBO'.